 Every aspect of the game is being analyzed and quantified.
 That resulted in all the teams playing a similar style, focusing mostly on the outside shots.
 15 to 20 years ago, outside shooting wasn’t nearly as big of a deal as it is today.
 You could see much more isolation plays, post-ups, and mid-range jumpers, which aren’t considered effective in today’s state of the league.

-The analytically driven league has seen the shortage of dominant centers.
-Some teams, such as the Houston Rockets go to such extremes that they play the lineup without a guy taller than 6 foot 8.
-For some, this is unthinkable, given that big-men always dominated the league.
+The analytically driven league has seen a shortage of dominant centers.
+Some teams go to such extremes that they play the lineup without a guy taller than 6 foot 8.
+For some, this is unthinkable, given that big men always dominated the league.
 From one of the league’s first superstars George Mikan, a great Bill Russell – Wilt Chamberlain rivalry to the dominance of Kareem Abdul Jabbar and later on Shaquille O’Neal, every era of the NBA was centered around a player who was dominant in the paint.
 Do we need to say, Hakeem?

 “We wish he was 7’1″, but he isn’t”Rod Thorn, The Last Dance

 NBA players of that time were also skeptical about him carrying a team in the NBA.
 However, Michael proved them all wrong, winning 6 NBA titles with a perimeter-oriented roster.
 During his first three-peat, the Bulls‘ starting center was Bill Cartwright.
 During those three seasons, he averaged 7.9 PPG, 5.1 RPG, and 0.2 BPG.
 His playoff performances weren’t any better, with an average of 7.0 PPG, 4.5 RPG, and 0.2 BPG.
 Solid, but not close to historical.